U.S. Marine unit wants to hold annual ball at presidential venue: Trump’s Mar-a-Lago club

 It wasn’t immediately clear how much Mar-a-Lago would charge to host the Marine Corps Birthday Ball — or even if it might do so for free.
 As many as 700 guests have attended previous balls for the 4th ANGLICO, according to invitations posted online.

 Marine Corps balls are held every year in honor of the Corps’ Nov.
 10 birthday, although not always on that day.
 Marine Corps units around the world schedule their own birthday balls, which are formal affairs for active duty Marines, veterans, spouses and special guests.
 The balls have two parts: an official ceremony, which can use government equipment and taxpayer dollars, and a social function paid for by private fundraising associations.
-The 2017 ball, for instance, was a celebration co-hosted by the nonprofit Marine Corps League of the Palm Beaches and 4th ANGLICO.
+The 2017 ball, for instance, was a celebration co-hosted by the nonprofit Marine Corps League of the Palm Beaches and 4th ANGLICO at the Hilton Palm Beach Airport hotel.

 While specific funding sources for the upcoming ball are unclear, the practice of spending taxpayer money at Trump properties has been criticized by Democrats and government watchdogs.
 A recent Politico report on U.S. Air Force crews being lodged at Trump’s resort in Scotland led Air Force leaders to order an internal review.
 Trump has also raised the possibility of bringing the Group of Seven gathering of world leaders to his financially struggling resort in Doral.

 Details about the event were hard to come by late Thursday.
-Mar-a-Lago reception staff had departed their stations early in the afternoon, keeping to Mar-a-Lago’s less-strenuous off-season schedule, a security staffer said.
+Mar-a-Lago reception staff had departed their stations early in the afternoon, keeping to the club’s less strenuous off-season schedule, a security staffer said.
 Alan Garten, an attorney for the Trump Organization, did not immediately return a request for comment.
-Neither did Marine headquarters.
+Neither did Marine Corps headquarters.
 The White House had no immediate comment.

-Regardless of who is paying, hosting an event at the president’s club could create the possible appearance of impropriety for the Marines, which like other branches of the military tries to steer clear of politics.
+Regardless of who is paying, hosting an event at the president’s club could create the possible appearance of impropriety for the Marine Corps, which like other branches of the military tries to steer clear of politics.

 Trump’s Mar-a-Lago, a historic mansion, is one of the crown jewels in the president’s tourism empire.
 He has hosted foreign leaders there and often visits during the winter high season.